 - Cannot include spaces

 Two tags are identified as the Primary and Secondary properties within BigPanda.
-Primary and Secondary properties are key data fields that function as the main name for alerts and drive correlation and deduplication.
+Primary and Secondary properties are key data fields that function as the main name for alerts and drive correlation, normalization, and deduplication.
 Ensure that the fields that map to the BigPanda tags marked as primary or secondary are included in all payloads.
 You can identify any tag as either Primary or Secondary properties by clicking the three dots icon to the right of the BigPanda Tag Name field.